Alphabet Learning and Instruction

 Alphabet Learning Assessments

 An important first step is to assess what children know about letter names and sounds.
 Here are two brief assessments of children’s letter-name knowledge and letter-sound knowledge.
-Additional ideas for assessment are included in The Reading Teacher article.
+Additional ideas for assessment are included this article from The Reading Teacher

 LETTER NAME KNOWLEDGE